jd-coderepos/llms4subjects/gnd-howto/README.md

 Understanding the structure of these records is crucial for those involved in library and information management.

+##### Other examples

 ### III] MARC 21 tags meaning

-The following [script](https://github.com/jd-coderepos/llms4subjects/blob/main/gnd-howto/scripts/print-unique-MARC21-codes.py) reads all records in a GND Sachbegriff file and prints out the unique MARC21 codes seen.
-The table below shows the set of 36 unique MARC 21 codes seen for a recent download of a GND Sachbegriff file.
+The following [script](https://github.com/jd-coderepos/llms4subjects/blob/main/gnd-howto/scripts/print-unique-MARC21-codes.py) reads all records in a GND Sachbegriff file and prints out the unique MARC21 tags seen.
+The table below shows the set of 36 unique MARC21 tags seen in a recent download of a GND Sachbegriff file.

 | MARC 21 data field tags | Description                                           | Link |
 |--------------|-------------------------------------------------------|------|